-CTBC has established a framework of roles and responsibilities consistent with the generally recognized principles of sound Reputational Risk Management practice.
-Ultimate responsibility for the appropriate management of Reputational Risk rests with the BOD of CTBC.
+CTBC Bank, Philippines has established a framework of roles and responsibilities consistent with the generally recognized principles of sound Operational Risk Management practice.
+Ultimate responsibility for the appropriate management of Operational Risk rests with the CTBC Bank Philippines Board of Directors (BOD).
+The BOD established the Risk Management Committee (RMC) which is responsible for the development and oversight of the Bank's risk management program and for the provision of general direction and risk philosophy of the Bank.